 Guideline #3: Rethink your game plan.
 Ask yourself, “What has God done for me in the past?”
 Then use that as a building block to increase your faith.
 David did that.
 When he faced Goliath, he could have said, “Wow!
 I’ve never faced such a formidable obstacle before.
 This guy is huge!”
 No, he reminded himself of several previous encounters with enemies—fighting the lion, and the bear which came to attack his sheep, and then he said, “God will give me this Philistine as well.”
 That’s the kind of encounter you need with yourself—probably every morning when you get up.

 Guideline #4: Retrench.
-One of our greatest failures, I am convinced, based on the letters that you write to me day after day, is that we quit too soon.
+One of our greatest failures, I am convinced, is that we quit too soon.
 We give up on marriages, ourselves, and even God before we have waited patiently for Him to bring about the very answer that we have asked for.